sylvia935/sylvia935.github.io/_pages/about.md

 My research focuses on Education Technologies and Human-Computer Interaction.
 I apply human-centered methods to first understand how humans perceive and interact with learning technologies, and then design and implement technology that offers personalized education.

-My research particularly aims to answer a key question: **How can we design learning environments that foster AI learning and provides engaging learning experiences?** Computer-aided learning systems can do more than just present learning concepts and proper pedagogical feedback; they should be able to provide empowering and engaging experiences to learners.
+My research particularly aims to answer a key question: **How can we design learning environments that foster AI learning and provide engaging learning experiences?** Digital learning systems can do more than just presenting learning concepts and proper pedagogical feedback; they should be able to provide empowering and engaging experiences to learners.

 You can find my research projects [here](https://sylvia935.github.io/research/).